top of page

 • 2 business days

-Note: The initiation of each milestone may dependent on Client-provided documents/feedback.
+Note: The start of each milestone may depend on Client-provided documents/feedback.

 Patent Strategy:

 • The claims of a patent application are what the examiner will be analyzing for novelty against the prior art.
-The examiner will interperate the meaning of the terms used in the claims based on how those terms are defined/described in the written description.
-Therefore, before begining with the written description of the invention, it is important to (a) make a list of key invention features and (b) draft a set of claims using those feature terms.
+Before begining the written description of the invention, we will (a) make a list of key invention features and (b) draft a set of claims using those feature terms.
 The features list and claims then guide the development of the written description.

 USPTO Timeline: